alexandermorgan/vis-framework/README.txt

 You may also wish to cite the software itself:

 Antila, Christopher and Jamie Klassen.
-The VIS Framework for Music Analysis.
-Montréal: The ELVIS Project, 2014.
+The Vizitka for Music Analysis.
+Montréal: The ELVizitkaProject, 2014.
 URL https://github.com/ELVIS-Project/vis.

 A BibTeX entry for LaTeX users is

 ```
 @Manual{,
-    title = {The VIS Framework for Music Analysis},
+    title = {The Vizitka for Music Analysis},
     author = {Antila, Christopher and Klassen, Jamie},
-    organization = {The ELVIS Project},
+    organization = {The ELVizitkaProject},
     location = {Montréal, Québec},
     year = {2014},
     url = {https://github.com/ELVIS-Project/vis},